BeamNG/vscode-lrdb/README.md

 # Credits

-Thank you so much to everyone working on this tech in team effort! :)
+Thank you very much to everyone working on this tech in open source team effort! :)

 Based on the work from:
 - [danielga/vscode-gmrdb](https://github.com/danielga/vscode-gmrdb)